Qualified doctors Certified medications Online consultation with aftercare

 Hormone therapy

 Since the 1960s, hormone therapy has been widely used as a treatment for relieving all kinds of menopausal symptoms.
-According to various international organisations, including the North American Menopause Society, hormone therapy remains the most effective treatment for vasomotor symptoms (VMS) of menopause, such as hot flashes.
-Symptoms should begin to improve within several days of use.
-Hormone therapy can help with:
+According to various international organisations, including The Menopause Society, hormone replacement therapy (HRT) remains the most effective treatment for vasomotor symptoms, such as hot flashes.
+In as little as a few days of starting HRT, these symptoms may begin to improve.
+HRT can also help with:

-Hormone therapy is considered the most effective treatment for menopausal symptoms, but it is not without risk.
-However, this applies mostly to women who begin hormone therapy more than 10 years from the onset of menopause.
-The risks can include:
+Hormone replacement therapy is considered the most effective treatment for menopausal symptoms, but it is not without risk.
+However, this applies mostly to women who begin HRT more than 10 years from the onset of menopause.
+The risks include:

 • Increased risks of breast cancer and endometrial cancer with long-term use (five years or more).

-• A small increase in the risk for heart and vascular disease (e.g., thrombosis).
+• A small increase in the risk of heart and vascular disease (e.g., thrombosis).

-Also, it is common to have side effects in the first few months of taking HRT.
-Once you are on the right dose, the side effects should go away.
-These side effects can include:
+It is common to have side effects in the first few months of taking HRT.
+Once you are on the right dose and your body has adjusted to the hormones, the side effects should go away.
+Side effects that may occur include:

 • Headache